OpenSrcerer/planet-a-thon/backend/README.md

 The API also includes basic security features such as API key authentication for requests, security configuration, and custom exception handling to provide helpful error messages for clients.

 ## Getting Started
 To get started with the project, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in your favourite IDE.
-3. Build the project to download the required dependencies.
+3. Import the Gradle project to download the required dependencies.
 4. Run the `PatBackendApplication.kt` class to start the Spring Boot application.

 Once the application is running, you can test the API endpoints using a tool such as Postman or cURL.